Szakeroo/Szakeroo/README.md

 <br/>
 ![Szaker1990's github stats](https://github-readme-stats.vercel.app/api?username=szaker1990&show_icons=true)

-## I'm Currently working on my portfolio and keep learing to finnaly get a job in this hard times.
+## I'm Currently working on my portfolio and keep learning to finnaly get a job in this hard times.

 ## If u have and offer for me please contact me at [![LinkedIn][1.3]][1.2].